goel-shashank/Cannon-AI/README.md

 The final score is simply: `(Town Hall Margin Score).(Army Margin Score)` Example.
 Assume the following:
 Player 1 has 3 Town Halls remaining and has 12 soldiers left on the board.
-Player 2 has 1 Town Hall remaining and has 11 soldiers left on the board.
+Player 2 has 2 Town Hall remaining and has 9 soldiers left on the board.
-Player 1 score will be: **9.12**
+Player 1 score will be: **8.12**
-Player 2 score will be: **1.11**
+Player 2 score will be: **2.09**

-Note) In case a player suffers a TIMEOUT or INVALID move, he/she will automatically lose the gane and it will count as a (*x*-3) defeat towards the player and a (3-*x*) win for the opponent, where *x* is the number of Town Halls remaining with the player.
+Note) In case a player suffers a TIMEOUT or INVALID move, he/she will automatically lose the gane and it will count as a (2-*x*) defeat towards the player and a (*x*-2) win for the opponent, where *x* is the number of Town Halls remaining with the opponent.